Stimulus check: Why your "plus-up" payment might not be as big as you expect

 - First, they can claim a correction on their 2020 tax return through the "Recovery Rebate Credit," which is on Line 30 of Form 1040, for the first two stimulus payments.
 That extra money will be sent with your tax refund.

-- Second, if the IRS already sent the third stimulus check but you are owed more based on your 2020 tax returns, the IRS will automatically adjust your payment after you file your taxes with what's called a "plus-up" check.
+- Second, if the IRS already sent the third stimulus check but you are owed more based on your 2020 tax returns, the IRS will automatically adjust your payment after you've file your taxes, with what's called a "plus-up" check.
 This could happen for higher-income people whose income dropped in 2020, allowing them to qualify for one or all of the stimulus payments, for example.

 To be sure, figuring out if and how much you are owed is complicated, and may require some active effort from people who are owed more money.
 For one, the IRS says people who don't normally file tax returns — such as in the case of some low-income households — must submit a tax return to get their extra money for the first two checks through the Recovery Rebate Credit.